Hendrix-CS/csci150/labs/pygame.md

 can now make these objects move.
 Add new attributes to your `Face`, called `velocity_x` and `velocity_y`, to capture the velocity of the `Face`.
-For now, initialize them to 1, so they will be moving at a speed of 1 pixel per update, as shown here:
+For now, initialize them to 1, so they will be moving at a speed of 1 pixel per update.

-        self.velocity_x = 1
-        self.velocity_y = 1

 Next, add a new method to your `Face` class called `update`.
 When called, this function will change the